ohler55/agoo/README.md

 Agoo is not available on Windows.

-## Some other documented examples
+## Getting Started

-Some other examples of using Agoo are in the `misc` directory.
+Some examples can be found in the `example` directory.
+Some other documented walk through examples of using Agoo are in the `misc` directory.
 These examples are described in markdown files.
 Some like the [song](misc/song.md) example are simple while others like the [glue](misc/glue.md) are more complex.
-The documented examples are:
+The documented walk through examples are:

 - [flymd](misc/flymd.md) - realtime push
 - [glue](misc/glue.md) - publish and subscribe